boldbi/bold-bi-docs/docs/embedded-bi/javascript-based/samples/v3.3.40-or-later/asp-net-core.md

  14. In the `renderDashboard()` method, an instance is created and calls the `loadDashboard()` method to render the dashboard.

         ```js
             function renderDashboard(dashboardId) {
                 var dashboard = BoldBI.create({
-            serverUrl: "http://localhost:5000/bi/site/site1",//Dashboard Server BI URL (ex: http://localhost:5000/bi/site/site1, http://demo.boldbi.com/bi/site/site1)
+                    serverUrl: "http://localhost:5000/bi" + "/" + "site/site1", //Dashboard Server BI URL (ex: http://localhost:5000/bi/site/site1, http://demo.boldbi.com/bi/site/site1)
-            dashboardId: dashboardId,//Provide the dashboard id of the dashboard you want to embed here.
+                    dashboardId: dashboardId, //Provide the dashboard id of the dashboard you want to embed here.
-            embedContainerId: "dashboard",//DOM id where the dashboard will be rendered, here it is dashboard.
+                    embedContainerId: "dashboard", //DOM id where the dashboard will be rendered, here it is dashboard.
                     embedType: BoldBI.EmbedType.Component,
-            environment: "enterprise",//Your Bold BI application environment.
+                    environment: BoldBI.Environment.Enterprise, // If Cloud, you should use BoldBI.Environment.Cloud
                     width: "100%",
                     height: "100%",
-            mode: BoldBI.Mode.View,//Rendering mode of the dashboard can be Design and View for the dashboard.
+                    mode: BoldBI.Mode.View, //Rendering mode of the dashboard can be Design and View for the dashboard.
-            expirationTime: 100000,//Set the duration for the token to be alive.
+                    expirationTime: 100000, //Set the duration for the token to be alive.
                     authorizationServer: {
                         url: "/GetDetails" //The URL from which particular dashboard details are obtained from the server.
                     }
                 });
                 dashboard.loadDashboard();
             };
         ```